Heat, wind threaten to whip up growing Western wildfires

 California Gov. Gavin Newsom declared a state of emergency Saturday as the McKinney Fire intensified.
 The proclamation allows Newsom more flexibility to make emergency response and recovery effort decisions and access federal aid.

-California law enforcement knocked on doors in the town of Yreka Fort Jones to urge residents to get out and safely evacuate their livestock onto trailers.
+California law enforcement knocked on doors in the towns of Yreka and Fort Jones to urge residents to get out and safely evacuate their livestock onto trailers.
 Automated calls were being sent to land phone lines as well because there were areas without cell phone service.

+Scientists say climate change has made the West warmer and drier in the past 30 years and will continue to make weather more extreme and wildfires more frequent and destructive.

 The Pacific Coast Trail Association urged hikers to get to the nearest town while the U.S. Forest Service closed a 110-mile (177-km) section of the trail from the Etna Summit to the Mt.
 Ashland Campground in southern Oregon.